dnd 5e warlock handboo

 • Spell SniperPHB: Removes the need for Eldritch Spear, and makes Eldritch Blast even more reliable.
 If you can’t fit this into your build, a Wand of the War Mage will allow you to ignore up to half cover, which isn’t quite as good but it can still be very helpful.

-For more advice on Spell Sniper, see my Spellcasting Feats Breakdown.
+For more advice on Spell Sniper, see our Spellcasting Feats Breakdown.

 • Tavern BrawlerPHB: Unarmed Warlocks aren’t a thing.